Scottish Equitable PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Scottish Equitable, PPI may have been attached to a customer's policy by Scottish Equitable, in some cases without their knowledge.
-Scottish Equitable may have refused a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Scottish Equitable, PPI may have been added to a customer's policy by Scottish Equitable, in some cases without their knowledge.
+Scottish Equitable may have rejected a credit application if PPI was refused by the customer.

 Scottish Equitable PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Scottish Equitable.

-There are many examples of Scottish Equitable mis-selling PPI, some consumers were not even made aware by Scottish Equitable that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Scottish Equitable that it was optional.
+There are many examples of Scottish Equitable mis-selling PPI, some customers were not even made aware by Scottish Equitable that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Scottish Equitable that it was optional.